 Nancy always loved horses and is an expert rider.
 She rode very frequently when she lived in New Jersey.
 The closest I ever got to a horse was watching Gunsmoke on TV.

 It was inevitable that she'd ask me to go riding.
-I suppressed my intense apprehension and summoned the paltry portion of machoism that I kept on the bottom of my Keds tennis shoes.
+I suppressed my intense apprehension and summoned the paltry portion of macho that I kept on the bottom of my Keds tennis shoes.

 "I'd love to!"
-I said, while visions of my obituary raced through my head - Headline: California Kid Clobbered in Colossal Riding Catastrophe.
+I lied, while visions of my obituary raced through my head - Headline: California Kid Clobbered in Colossal Riding Catastrophe.